Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

 \subsection{Fluctuating Hydrodynamics with Fluid-Structure Interactions}

-We introduce a fluctuating hydrodynamics description to account for the drift-diffusion motions of microstructures and their hydrodynamic coupling~\cite{AtzbergerSIB2007,AtzbergerSELM2011, AtzbergerSoftMatter2016}.
+We develop surface fluctuating hydrodynamics descriptions to account for the drift-diffusion motions of microstructures and their hydrodynamic coupling within curved fluid interfaces~\cite{AtzbergerSIB2007,AtzbergerSELM2011, AtzbergerSoftMatter2016}.
 In covariant form, we introduce for curved fluid interfaces fluctuating hydrodynamic equations incorporating fluid-structure interactions.
-We show a schematic of our general approach in Figure~\ref{fig:fluct_hydro_coupling}.
+We illustrate our general approach in Figure~\ref{fig:fluct_hydro_coupling}.

 The fluid dynamics are modeled by